John Lee Ka-chiu: CBD

 In September 2022, Lee said that "Cannabis is a drug, and the government will categorise CBD as a dangerous drug... to protect the public's health."
 The move to ban CBD by February 2023 would put it in the same category as heroin, cocaine and methamphetamine.

 Emigration wave

 During his leadership, Lee attempted to reverse the emigration wave in Hong Kong triggered by the imposition of the National Security Law in 2020, as well as the strict zero-COVID curbs.
-On 19 October 2022, he gave a 2 hour 45 minute long speech, saying that Hong Kong would "snatch" global talent.
+On 19 October 2022, he gave a 2-hour 45 minute long speech, saying that Hong Kong would "snatch" global talent.
 He accordingly released seven measures, including granting graduates from the world's top 100 universities a two-year visa, allowing employers to hire overseas talent more easily, extend employment visas and refund extra stamp duty to foreigners-turned-permanent residents who are still holding property.
 However, the exodus continued throughout the year, with the government announcing in 2023 that the total of the population fell by 0.9% compared to a year earlier.

+In July 2023, after a report showed that almost 28,000 students left the Hong Kong school system from 2021 to 2022, Lee said of the emigration wave that "I believe the worst has passed."

+Northern Metropolis and Lantau Tomorrow Vision

+In March 2023, Regina Ip said that the Northern Metropolis project should be prioritized over Lantau Tomorrow Vision; Lee then responded by saying both projects would move ahead simultaneously without the need to prioritize one over the other.
+In April 2023, a survey showed that only 6% of Hongkongers supported Lee's idea to build both simultaneously.